Poetry is for every BODY!

 Open up poetic possibilities…

-When you join us for Embodied Poetry, you will not only open your mind up to new possibilities, but you will open your body up to feeling the power poetry can hold.
+When you join us for Embodied Poetry: Writing and Response, you will not only open your mind up to new possibilities, but you will open your body up to feel the power poetry can hold.

-- In this two-hour workshop you will work with two experienced teachers/facilitators who have a passion for stepping outside traditional thinking and exploring different ways to interpret poetry.
+- You will work with two experienced teachers/facilitators who have a passion for stepping outside traditional thinking to explore different ways to interpret poetry.

-- We will read poetry together and discuss it from a place of safety.
+- We will read and write poetry together and discuss it from a place of safety.
 There are no wrong answers and your interpretation is as valid as any “expert’s.”

-- We will explore what it means to critique a poem through the lens of embodied experiences versus traditional cerebral edits.
+- We will explore what it means to critique and create poems through the lens of embodied experiences.

 - We will have fun!